abiadin2000-git/ai-growth-marketing-setup/README.md

 → to
 - entity-based, AI-readable content systems

-This shows that modern content must be optimized not only for users, but also for AI systems that interpret and redistribute information.
+Modern content must be optimized not only for users, but also for AI systems that interpret and redistribute information.

 ---